Brain Busters: Split

 Their last match was a best-of-three-falls contest against The Rockers on Saturday Night's Main Event XXIV.
 The Brain Busters lost the first fall after not following directions from an enraged Heenan, who left the ringside area.
 The Brain Busters won the second fall, after which Heenan fired them during a backstage interview.
 The Rockers would go on to win the third and final fall of the match.
-On the day of the 1989 Survivor Series, Tully Blanchard failed a drug test and the lack of a suitable replacement saw him replaced by Heenan who would wrestle for the first time since WrestleMania V. Arn Anderson left the federation more or less immediately after the pay-per-view and returned to the NWA in December.
+On November 1, 1989, Tully Blanchard failed a drug test and the lack of a suitable replacement saw him replaced by Heenan who would wrestle for the first time since WrestleMania V. Arn Anderson left the federation more or less immediately after the pay-per-view and returned to the NWA in December.
 However, the NWA refused to rehire Blanchard when news of his failed drug test became known, thus ending the Brain Busters for good.
 Tully Blanchard would renegotiate a new contract with NWA a few months later, but ultimately declined what he considered to be a very low offer (reportedly half of a previous verbal agreement), and instead signed with the American Wrestling Association (AWA).